saroz014/Plant-Diseases-Recognition/README.md

   03. (Optional) Create a virtual enviourment.
 Refer this tutorial to learn how to create a virtual enviourment: https://www.youtube.com/watch?v=APOPm01BVrk
-    **If you create a virtual enviourment, make sure it is activated and you execute all commands from withing the virtual enviournment.
+    **If you create a virtual enviourment, make sure it is activated and you execute all commands from within the virtual enviournment.
 Skip this step if you are unsure about how it works.**

   04. Install required packages: